Back to overview Business Transformation

 Defined UX Strategy and Conducted Research

-• Developed a UX strategy to align AirportSync with MAG’s goal of unifying siloed data, focusing on real-time visibility to enhance airfield staff’s understanding of operations like security and ground handling.
+• Developed a UX strategy to align AirportSync with MAG's goal of unifying siloed data, focusing on real-time visibility for airfield staff.

-• Conducted solo user research with over 30 staff members, including security officers, ground crews, and managers, through interviews and observations, creating personas (e.g., “Airfield Operative: Needs instant security queue updates”) and journey maps to identify pain points like delayed data impacting turnaround times.
+• Conducted solo user research with over 30 staff members through interviews and observations, creating personas and journey maps to identify pain points like delayed data impacting turnaround times.

 02